betty-van/100-days-of-code/r1-log.md

 ## Log

-Goal: Get a software engineering or web developer job within one year with the same or better salary than I am making right now.
+Goal: Get a software engineering or web developer job within one year (summer 2020) with the same or better salary than I am making right now.

 Day 1: 10-21-19
 -Developed a plan for the next few months